At the end of the wagon road

 Patti Trimble 2016

-This place is from a Somalian refugee who recently traveled in a small boat to Sicily from Libya.
+This piece is from a Somalian refugee who recently traveled via Libya to Sicily:

 . . .
 The boat was crowded, and people divided up, Muslims on one side, Christians on the other side.
 There was no one father, the sea was so bad.
 Afterwards, now, we fear the sea, not even wanting to look at it even from far away.
 I never want to remember the giant waves and the feeling you have in the stomach when you are on top of the wave and are about to fall, you loose all the breath you have in your mouth.
 We never want to see the sea ever again.
 But I am talking about this now to you for the first time, and it makes me laugh.
 The waves were so tall.
 At the top of the wave, the Muslims were praying “Allah!
 Allah!” and the Christians were praying “Jesus!
 Jesus!”.
 At the bottom of the wave, the Muslims were praying Jesus Jesus, and the Christians where praying “Allah!
 Allah!”. . ..